doctaphred/Tutorials/python/pyc-files.md

 > Consider the code in the `main.py` module.
 What happens if it executes the statement `import string`?
 In Python 2.4 and earlier, it will first look in the package’s directory to perform a relative import, finds `pkg/string.py`, imports the contents of that file as the `pkg.string` module, and that module is bound to the name `string` in the `pkg.main` module’s namespace.

 > That’s fine if `pkg.string` was what you wanted.
 But what if you wanted Python’s standard `string` module?
-There’s no clean way to ignore pkg.string and look for the standard module
+There’s no clean way to ignore pkg.string and look for the standard module; generally you had to look at the contents of `sys.modules`, which is slightly unclean.

 [Furthermore](https://docs.python.org/2/tutorial/modules.html#compiled-python-files):